Sexual Harassment Reports and Investigations

 8. Document the Investigation; and

-9. Report to the agency Head, or their Designee, on the investigation, including what the investigation entailed and what details or information were confirmed (or not confirmed) by the evidence.
+9. Report to the Agency Head, or their Designee, and the General Counsel on the investigation, including what the investigation entailed and what details or information were substantiated (or not) by the evidence.

-The SHO is responsible for conducting the investigation and completing the investigation report, which the SHO will provide to the agency Head or their designee only.
-At various times during this process, the SHO may seek guidance or support from the agency General Counsel.
-For example, the SHO may seek the General Counsel’s assistance to gain access to relevant information in the possession of a sister agency (such as email records from OCTO), to act to ensure the cooperation of agency witnesses, or to prevent an employee’s interference with the investigation.
+The SHO is responsible for conducting the investigation and completing the investigation report, which the SHO will provide only to the Agency Head, or their designee, and the General Counsel.
+The SHO must seek guidance and support from the agency General Counsel, keeping them apprised throughout the investigation process, which includes drafting the report.
+In addition to providing overall guidance, the General Counsel can assist with hurdles beyond the SHO’s scope, such as gaining access to relevant information in the possession of a sister agency (such as email records from OCTO), ensuring the cooperation of agency witnesses, and preventing an employee’s interference with the investigation.

 Step 1.
 Define the Scope of Investigation